jomjol/AI-on-the-edge-device-docs/param-docs/templates/parameter.md

 $HIDDEN_IN_UI

-Please fill me with an explanation and useful links
+Please fill me with an explanation and useful links.